Critics, protesters call Peruvian president’s impeachment a coup

 “We look to Peruvian institutions to uphold the constitution and the rule of law,” the spokesperson said in a statement.
 “We note that national elections are scheduled for April.
 As a region of democracy and prosperity, we call on Peruvians to continue to pursue their political ends via a peaceful, lawful, democratic process.”

-Lawmakers voted 105 to 19 on Monday evening to remove Vizcarra over uncorroborated allegations he had taken a bribe of 2.3 million Sols — roughly $640,000 — while governor of the southern region of Moquegua from 2011 to 2014
+Lawmakers voted 105 to 19 on Monday evening to remove Vizcarra over uncorroborated allegations he had taken bribes totaling 2.3 million Sols — roughly $640,000 — while governor of the southern region of Moquegua from 2011 to 2014

 “There is nothing to celebrate here; this is a difficult moment for the country,” Merino, 59, said in a speech after being sworn in.
 “Our first commitment before the country is to confirm our democratic convictions, and our respect for the election timetable.”